Principles of Model Checking

 —Gerard J. Holzmann, NASA/JPL Laboratory for Reliable Software

-—Moshe Vardi, Director, Computer and Information Technology Institute, Rice University
+—Moshe Y. Vardi, Director, Computer and Information Technology Institute, Rice University